namhyung/uftrace/doc/uftrace-report.md

 \--no-sched
 :   Do not show schedule events.

+\--no-sched-preempt
+:   Do not show preempt schedule events
+    but show regular(sleeping) schedule events.

 \--match=*TYPE*
 :   Use pattern match using TYPE.
 Possible types are `regex` and `glob`.
     Default is `regex`.